These definitions were developed by members of the Loss and Damage Collaboration, the

 empirical research and

 global evidence.
+The IPCC defines

-Dow et al. (2013) propose that the limits to adaptation occur when risks become intolerable which means that the limits to adaptation are determined by those who decide when risk moves from tolerable to intolerable.
+Dow et al. (2013) proposes that the limits to adaptation occur when risks become intolerable which means that the limits to adaptation are determined by those who decide when risk moves from tolerable to intolerable.

 This theoretical framework for understanding the limits to adaptation is supported by research on the ground.
 In 2012 and 2013